RolandGao/PyTorch_DeepLab/README.md

 # PyTorch_DeepLab

+This repo is old.
+Go check out my new model [RegSeg](https://github.com/RolandGao/RegSeg) that achieved SOTA on real-time semantic segmentation on Cityscapes.

 Currently, the code supports DeepLabv3+ with many common backbones, such as Mobilenetv2, Mobilenetv3, Resnet, Resnetv2, XceptionAligned, Regnet, EfficientNet, and many more, thanks to the package [timm](https://github.com/rwightman/pytorch-image-models).
 The code supports 3 datasets, namely PascalVoc, Coco, and Cityscapes.

 I trained a few models on Cityscapes and PascalVoc, and will release the weights soon.